letiziam004/uprm-ciic4010-f25-classroom-pa2-aquarium-PA2-Aquarium-Letizia/readme.md

 # Student Notes
 If you have any bonus specs, bonus or any details the TA's should know, you should include it here:

+How the game works

+The Power System

+You start at Power Level 1
+You can only eat fish weaker than you (strictly lower value) Eating fish increases your score and power
+You lose a life if you touch stronger fish
+You start with 3 lives - game over when they're gone Fish Values to Remember

+Small fish (white) = 1
+Blue fish = 3
+Red fish = 4
+Violet fish = 5
+Lurker fish = 6 (grows over time!)
+ZigZag/Bigger fish = 7
+Sharks = 8 (most dangerous!)

+Level Progression

+6 levels total with increasing difficulty
+Each level has a score target (10, 15, 20, 25, 35, 50)
+Reach the target to advance
+You get 5 seconds of invincibility when leveling up (flashing effect) Power-Ups ⚡

+Yellow fish(base-fish but yellow/green) = Speed boost (1.5x faster for 10 seconds)
+Spawns every 20 seconds
+Affects both you AND other fish